-In-house and/or External Legal Counsel (Ref: Para.
-Aus 5.1)
+In-house Legal Counsel (Ref: Para.
+Aus 6.1-Aus 6.2)

-If both in-house and external legal counsel are involved in advising the entity on the same litigation and claims, the auditor would ordinarily seek a letter of enquiry from the legal counsel with the primary responsibility for that matter.
-However, there may be circumstances where the in-house legal counsel has primary responsibility, but the matter has involved substantial participation by an external legal counsel, and is of such significance that the auditor would consider obtaining a letter of enquiry from the external legal counsel to determine that their opinion does not differ materially from that of the in-house legal counsel.
+- Aus A8.1 Before relying on the opinion of either in-house legal counsel or external legal counsel, care must be exercised to ensure that conditions prevail which would make such reliance reasonable4. - Aus A8.2 If both in-house and external legal counsel are involved in advising the entity on the same litigation and claims, the auditor would ordinarily seek a letter of enquiry from the legal counsel with the primary responsibility for that matter.
+However, there may be circumstances where the in-house legal counsel has primary responsibility, but the matter has involved substantial participation by an external legal counsel, and is of such significance that the auditor would consider obtaining a letter of enquiry from the external legal counsel that their opinion does not differ materially from that of the in-house legal counsel.